Blyn04/Blyn04/README.md

 ### 📝 Additional Details

-I’m a 4th-year BSIT student at National University – MOA Campus, specializing in Web and Mobile Application Development.
-I have experience with Java, JavaScript, React, React Native, HTML, CSS, Android, and databases like MySQL, Firebase, and MongoDB.
+I am currently a 4th-year Bachelor of Science in Information Technology student, specializing in Web and Mobile Application Development, currently studying at the National University – MOA Campus.

+I have knowledge and experience in Java, JavaScript, React, React Native, CSS, HTML, web development, Android development, mobile development, and working with databases.
+I am also experienced in collaborating with teams across various platforms and technologies to deliver successful projects.

 ---